 According to Abbey Road sound engineer Geoff Emerick, in his book Here, There and Everywhere, the Beatles were focused, methodical and self-assured.
 Emerick:

 Incredibly, all the tracks on the album were created in the studio before my very eyes.
 The Beatles had done no rehearsing beforehand…Almost every afternoon, John or Paul or George Harrison would come in with a scrap of paper that had a lyric or chord sequence scribbled on it, and within a day or two, we’d have another unbelievable track down on tape.

 I should add one more attribute to the Beatles’ demeanor: inquisitive.
 They became quite willing to experiment with new sounds.

 Tomorrow Never Knows

 The band began working on Revolver on April 6, 1966.
 Incredibly, they chose as their first song one that would be the most difficult to record.
-The song “Tomorrow Never Knows” satisfied the Beatles’ hunger to set new boundaries in popular music.
-Each band member got into the habit of taking home open-reel tape recorders to conduct their own sonic experiments.
+The John Lennon song “Tomorrow Never Knows” satisfied the Beatles’ hunger to set new boundaries in popular music.
+It was no coincidence that each band member was taking home open-reel tape recorders to conduct their own sonic experiments.

 Here, There and Everywhere

-A gentleman lurking in the wings, a one Sgt.
+A fine gentleman lurking in the wings, a one Sgt.
 Pepper, would have a say in that.